 Soon you’ll be enjoying beautiful, interesting cactus blossoms all year round.
 Read on to learn more.

-How Do You Know Your Flowering Cactus Will Bloom?
+How Do You Know Your Flowering Cactus Plant Will Bloom?

-One of the best ways to know your cactus will bloom is to buy one that is already in bloom.
+One of the best ways to know your cactus with flowers will bloom is to buy one already in bloom.

-This way you will know your cactus is mature enough for flowering.
+This way, you will know your cactus is mature enough to be flowering cacti.
 This also helps ensure that it is a variety that blooms fairly easily.

-- Garnet or Dwarf Cacti from the Rebutia family
+- Garnet or Dwarf Cacti from the Rebutia cactus genus

 - Christmas cactus or Zygocactus

 - Hedgehog cactus varieties – Golden Barrel cactus (Echinocactus grusonii)